-- educational visits are well-planned and managed, in accordance with the school's procedures; - all trips are adequately planned in accordance with the most recent HSE guidelines; - a comprehensive written risk assessment is carried out for every visit; - staff have the emergency contact information necessary for each visit; - appropriate insurance is in place for the visit, including identifying uninsured COVID risks; - records are kept of individual visits, including reports of accidents and near- misses. - a list of visits for the academic year is available via the school's intranet in the folder Staff Shared / Educational Visits and Trips. - The EVC will be fully conversant with the school's Handbook for Educational Visits, and with the latest HSE guidelines.
+- educational visits are correctly recorded on EVOLVE; - educational visits are well-planned and managed, in accordance with the school's procedures; - all trips are adequately planned in accordance with the most recent HSE and OEAP National Guidance; - a comprehensive written risk assessment is carried out for every visit; - staff have the emergency contact information necessary for each visit; - appropriate insurance is in place for the visit; - records are kept of individual visits, including reports of accidents and near-misses.

+The EVC will be fully conversant with the school's Educational Visits Handbook and with the latest HSE and OEAP National Guidance.